b-hayes/apache-server/README.md

 My notes on running a native apache server in Ubuntu.

-**NOTE:** all commands assume you will be running them from inside this repositories root folder.
+I use the same version of php and mysql for most apps and find it easier to just use a single instance of those services instead of creating multiple docker containers.

-If all your websites can use the same version of php and mysql I find it easier to just use a single instance of those services instead of spinning up multiple docker containers.
+Using a single vhost with htaccess rules to direct each website to a separate folder.

-You can use a single vhost with htaccess rules to direct each website and subdomain of to a separate folder.
+If the folder exists, the website is enabled, simple as that.

-This is mainly great for development testing on localhost as all project folders can be accessed, via a subdomain.
+For local development you can just use sub domains of localhost as long as you use cloudflaire dns on your machine.

-It can also be a great setup for production preventing you form needing to create a vhosts config for every website.
+It can also be a great setup for production, preventing you from needing to create a vhosts config for every website.

 ## Installing Apache 2.